 Light propagating in the x-direction can be thought of as having oscillations in the y and z directions (Fig. 22.43).
 This is unpolarized light.
-Polarizing filters eliminate the oscillations in one direction (for example, the shaded curve) while passing the other oscillations.
+Polarizing filters eliminate the oscillations in one direction (for example, the shaded curve) while allowing the other oscillations to pass through.
 What remains is polarized light, which has half the intensity of the unpolarized ray.